shangril/crero/README.md

 Once you have read some parts or more parts of this README file, a good additional reading, documenting interesting points for CreRo deployment for beginners, is to find in the README documentation of crero-yp (which is the YellowPage Service for CreRo instance CMS, allowing Your label to register its CreRo site to advertise in one or more YellowPage Services), especially in the following section: https://github.com/shangril/crero-yp/blob/main/README.md#requirement-for-crero-instance-to-be-listed-in-a-yp-server
 ## Upgrading
-Please note that if you got a custom ./style.css, full upgrades any file will overwrite it.
+Please note that if you got a custom ./style.css, full upgrades with any files will overwrite it.
 Either, make a backup before, and restore it, or, upgrade excluding the style.css file
 ## Multi-instance on the same server
 If you plan to have several instance on the same server, you should set up a subdomain for each of them ; ie labelone.yourserver.tld ; labeltwo.yourserver.tld ; and so on.
 This is to prepare Syndication, then later, Federation, for which (black/white)listing of other servers will be made based on hostname, not full path.
 Then having different hostname will allow other instances to (black/white)list each of them at their convenience, and not all, at once, the instances you run on your server.
 # CreRo